HackYourFuture/React/documentation/homework/W1-homework.md

 ```

 For each item render a description and a deadline date.
 Before you start draw a mockup and identify the components with colours.
 You have to use more than two components.
 Think which props the components should take.

-## Scoring

-You will be scored on:

-- Correct functionality
-- Code organisation
-- Cleanliness of code